-For more information, please see the section "Azalea and the Astrea Platform".
+For more information, see "Azalea and the Astrea Platform".

-Azalea invests in PE Funds, with a focus on the development and innovation of new investment platforms and products to make private equity accessible to a broader group of investors.
+Azalea invests in PE Funds, with a focus on the development and innovation of new investment platforms and quality products to broaden investor access to private equity.
 The Astrea Platform is one such innovation that brings retail investors in Singapore closer to private equity.

-Azalea is wholly-owned by Temasek Holdings (Private) Limited ("Temasek"), with a board and management independent of Temasek.
+Set up in 2015, Azalea is wholly-owned by Seviora Holdings Pte.
+Ltd. and indirectly wholly-owned by Temasek Holdings (Private) Limited ("Temasek").